wpmetabox/docsv2/docs/fields/custom-html.md

 Name | Key | Description
 --- | --- | ---
 Content | `std` | The custom HTML content.
-PHP Callback | `callback` | The PHP function that shows the custom HTML content.
+PHP Callback | `callback` | The PHP function that returns the custom HTML content.
 Optional.

 This is a sample field settings array for registering this field with code: